 - Make sure the seller actually owns the car.

 - Don't buy from someone who wants to meet without revealing a home address or wants to sell you the car without viewing it first.
 If you have a home address you can make a simple check such as looking up the buyer in the online and verifying the address.
 In either case, get a vehicle inspection either from a mechanic or from an organisation like the AA.

 If you're buying privately, check that the vehicle hasn't been stolen, doesn't have any outstanding debts attached and who is the registered owner.
 You don't want your new car repossessed or find yourself liable for unpaid bills.

 If the vehicle is diesel powered, check that there are no Road User Charges owing (telephone the RUC Helpdesk, 0800 655 644).
-Services that can provide an immediate and comprehensive check that includes these issues and more are; AA Vehicle History Report on 0800 500 333 or www.aa.co.nz\vehiclehistory.
+Services that can provide an immediate and comprehensive check that includes these issues and more are - https://checka.co.nz/Confirm.aspx.
 They can tell you the vehicle's ownership history since it was first registered in New Zealand, and provide you with the vehicle's current legal status.